Uterine fibroid: Location and classification

-There are also hybrid leimyomas, like the type 2-5 which are both subserosal as submucosal.
+There are also hybrid leiomyomas, such as types 2-5, which are both subserosal and submucosal.

 Fibroids may be single or multiple.
 Most fibroids start in the muscular wall of the uterus.
 With further growth, some lesions may develop towards the outside of the uterus or towards the internal cavity.
 Secondary changes that may develop within fibroids are hemorrhage, necrosis, calcification, and cystic changes.
 They tend to calcify after menopause.

 If the uterus contains too many to count, it is referred to as diffuse uterine leiomyomatosis.

 Extrauterine fibroids of uterine origin, metastatic fibroids

-Fibroids of uterine origin located in other parts of the body, sometimes also called parasitic myomas have been historically extremely rare, but are now diagnosed with increasing frequency.
+Fibroids of uterine origin located in other parts of the body, sometimes also called parasitic myomas, have been historically extremely rare, but are now diagnosed with increasing frequency.
 They may be related or identical to metastasizing leiomyoma.

-They are in most cases still hormone dependent but may cause life-threatening complications when they appear in distant organs.
+They are, in most cases, still hormone-dependent but may cause life-threatening complications when they appear in distant organs.
 Some sources suggest that a substantial share of the cases may be late complications of surgeries such as myomectomy or hysterectomy.
-Particularly laparoscopic myomectomy using a morcellator has been associated with an increased risk of this complication.
+Particularly, laparoscopic myomectomy using a morcellator has been associated with an increased risk of this complication.

-There are a number of rare conditions in which fibroids metastasize.
-They still grow in a benign fashion, but can be dangerous depending on their location.
+There are several rare conditions in which fibroids metastasize.
+They still grow benignly, but can be dangerous depending on their location.